 |Salman Khan, Bollywood actor|

 |(not a Bollywood actor yet but he has the right look)|

 The original Sasians are nowadays known collectively as Adivasis, or Scheduled Tribes as the Indian government calls them, and includes many different tribes.
 Another related term is Dravidians, but they’re not quite the same thing.
-Dravidians are native speakers of Dravidian languages (which hasn’t been definitively grouped into any language family as of yet).
-Admittedly Dravidian is a somewhat ambiguous term but it seems to greatly overlap with Adivasis as they are both typically seen as inferiors.
+Dravidians are native speakers of Dravidian languages (which haven’t yet been definitively grouped into any language family but are being tentatively grouped with the Elamite language.
+Elamites were the original inhabitants of Persia/ Iran).
+Admittedly Dravidian is a somewhat ambiguous term but it seems to greatly overlap with Adivasis as they are both typically seen as inferiors in modern Sasian society.
 I will consider the words synonymous until I find out more.
-Such people include Gonds, Tamils, Veddas, Khonds/ Khands, Rodis/ Rodiya, Telugus, Kannadigas, Malayalis, Bhils and many others.
+Such people include Gonds, Tamils (by far the majority today), Veddas, Khonds/ Khands, Rodis/ Rodiya, Telugus, Kannadigas, Malayalis, Bhils and many others.

 Brahmins – priests, scholars.
 Their name derives from Brahma, the Supreme God and thus this caste was historically tasked with attaining the greatest spiritual knowledge & self-discipline they could.
 They were also bound to uphold dharma (natural law & order), but now most brahmins have become landowners.